basho/basho_docs/source/languages/en/riak/theory/concepts/index.md

 -----------

-[[Using Search]] is a distributed, easily-scalable, failure-tolerant, real-time, full-text search engine built around Riak Core and tightly integrated with Riak KV.
+[[Using Search]] is a distributed, easily-scalable, failure-tolerant, real time, full-text search engine built around Riak Core and tightly integrated with Riak KV.

 Riak Search allows you to find and retrieve your Riak objects using the